 Its a stunning lens and so breathtakingly sharp.

 It was a misty day, so the soft light meant gentle shadows and subdued colours.
-The tilting aspect of the lens meant that I could play with the focal plane and keep focus where I wanted a lose it in other parts of the shot.
+The tilting aspect of the lens meant that I could play with the focal plane and keep focus where I wanted and lose it in other parts of the shot.

 African Pride Fire and Ice Cape TownThis is a stunning hotel, recently refurbished and makes the best milkshakes - so I'm told.
 One of my favouite shoots is interiors, especially when they have been carefully and attentively created, and with extensive public in mind.